scottyjoppy/my-page/blog-posts/JTSE-D120.md

 <br>

 So what's collision?
 Simply put, it's when one bounding box intersects with another bounding box.
 What's a bounding box?
 It's a rectangle you draw around an object, player, wall...
-And an integral part of collision detection.
+And an integral part of collision detection

 <br>